Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2024-01-09-CS_Normalization.markdown

 ---
-title: "{ CS Concepts } SQL vs NoSQL"
+title: "{ CS Concepts } Normalization"
-date: 2022-01-18 16:00:00 +07:00
+date: 2024-01-10 18:00:00 +07:00
-tags: [Software Engineering]
+tags: [Normalization, Database]
-description: Notes of Software Engineering
+description: Notes of Normalization
 ---

 ## Normalization is an essential process in database design
 ---

 ### Purpose
 - to ensure efficient, consistent, and reliable data structures.
 - It involves organizing data in a database into tables to minimize redundancy and dependency.